 This was the start of the most miserable harvest season I’ve experienced in 22 years.
 Each day, I had a few employees start in rows that I thought would produce, while I’d dash inside to check my messages.
 After 30 minutes, I’d go check on the employees, and they’d already be at the end of the row, kind of wandering around, hoping to find a few strawberries.

 We pay employees by the pound, and this wasn’t worth their time.
 I realized I’d have to pay them more per pound if I wanted them to keep trying, and be less fussy about the strawberries they put in the quarts.
 Rather than sacrifice quality for my customers, I decided to sort through every berry that was picked.
 As the employees realized I was allowing them to pick bad quality berries as part of their paid poundage, their quality tanked further.
-My daughters and I rapidly worked 4-7 hours per day, sorting the berries, and then stemming the discards for our own use.
-I jacked my price from $4.70/# to $5.70 per pound, to cover the additional employee hours.
+My daughters and I rapidly worked, sorting the berries, and then stemming the discards for our own use.
+I jacked my price up a dollar extra per pound, to cover the additional employee hours.

 Each harvest day, I counted in my head “X” amount of dollars.
 It’s not nothing.”
 Compared to other years, it was fractional, but fractional is better than nothing.